RiccardoZanaboni/sensor-pattern-analysis/HistogramFilter/README.md

 'EvaluateOutput.py' evaluates the output of the filter using an index.
 Index = Probability of GroundTruth/max(Probability to be in a room).
 The script plots this index and save it in "output_evaluation.csv".
 (It's possible to change the name in config.json ["info"]["output_evaluation"]).
+It also creates an image to show the index which represents the accuracy of the filter.
+(It's possible to change the name in config.json ["info"]["img_evaluation"]).

 ## Algorithm